scheidelg/deskbackup/pages/blog.md

  * Blog entries are listed in reverse-chronological order, top-to-bottom.

- * Blog entry title are a few words followed by a date.
-For example: 'MDwiki and File Timestamps (03/23)'.
+ * Blog entry titles have a 'mm/dd' date followed by a short title.'03/23 - MDwiki and File Timestamps'.

+   Avoid using parentheses and brackets in titles (or in headers in general with MDwiki); MDwiki doesn't do so well parsing those characters to create anchor tags.

  * Each blog entry footnote includes a list of tags (e.g., '#scripting #bash').
 I'll try to be consistent in the tag names and usage.
 See  [Blog Tags](/pages/blog.md#Blog_Tags).